hirosystems/docs/docs/clarinet/how-to-guides/how-to-test-contract.md

 title: Test Contract
 ---

-Clarinet supports automatic testing, where your blockchain application requirements can be converted to test cases.
+Clarinet supports automatic testing, where you can convert blockchain application requirements to test cases.
 Clarinet comes with a testing harness based on Deno that applies the unit tests you write in TypeScript to your smart contracts.

 ## Clarity contracts and unit tests

-Let us consider a `counter` smart contract to get a basic understanding of how to write unit tests for our application requirements.
+Let us consider a `counter` smart contract to understand how to write unit tests for our application requirements.

 ```clarity
 ;; counter